 It isn't just macroeconomic drivers or political news that create challenges to the financial services industry.
 Sometimes, it can even be the weather.
 In 2012, a large storm—Hurricane Sandy—hit the New York area, a region that is home to many of the offices and data centers underpinning our global infrastructure.
 Our technology teams had to spring into action.
 We had to mobilize people in anticipation of transportation being impacted, deal with various power issues, and ensure that our servers and applications were running smoothly.
 The whole event really reminded me that the financial services industry is heavily dependent on technology located around the globe, and what a critical role technology plays in the global financial services industry.

 Since I was a child, I have always loved puzzles.
 The fact that I can come to work and be presented with clues and problems that I can solve for a living is something that really excites me.
 The complexity of both the financial services industry and technology in general, and the pace at which both of these change, means that there are endless challenges to address.
 The global nature of Morgan Stanley also motivates me.
 I know that when I wake up in the morning, things will have changed overnight.
 There will be a new set of challenges to address, and new news in the markets we need to react to.
 There’s always a surprise in the morning.
 All of the problems we face are opportunities to learn new things.
-I especially like that I have been here for 19 years and have been able to learn something new every day.
+I especially like that I have been here for over 20 years and have been able to learn something new every day.
 In addition, we hire good, smart, talented people and working closely with such high caliber people all day makes coming to work truly enjoyable.

 I have three children and a dog at home.
 A lot of my time outside work revolves around spending time with my family, going on walks, and playing sports.
 I am often asked about how I can have such a busy job yet spend time with family.
 Actually, that is where technology has really helped in finding the right balance.
 I work with many people around the globe so there are times when I need to make calls in the evening or early morning.
 With remote computing capabilities, I can still connect to the office from home when needed, allowing me to be more efficient.
 Successfully balancing a career and a family has a lot of challenges, but it equally brings just as many rewards.